faisalalsalih/faisalalsalih/README.md

 - 👋 Hi, I’m @faisalalsalih
 - 👀 I’m interested in ...
-Web Development
+Web Development.
 - 🌱 I’m currently learning ...
-Web desigining
+Web desigining..
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+By Email.
 - ⚡ Fun fact: ...
 I Am A beginner with one and half  year of experienced 🤖

 <!---